6C1/cthulhu/README.md

     along with CTHULHU.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-CTHULHU is a system for converting C code through brainfsck into huffman-encoded unary.
+CTHULHU is a system for converting C code into huffman-encoded unary.

 # Design